Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: Methods

 In Equation \ref{eq-02}, $\pmb{b}=(b_1,\cdots,b_i,\cdots,b_N)^T$ is another column vector, and each component is the bias for each activity $h_i$.
 We can write \eqref{din red} in terms of its components

 To better understand, we will work with a more compact notation:

-we use this compact notation $\pmb{F}\pmb{(}\pmb{h}(t),\pmb{x}(t)\pmb{)}{=}-\lambda\,\pmb{h}(t) + \pmb{\sigma}\pmb{(}\pmb{w\,h}(t)+\pmb{b}+\widetilde{\pmb{w}}\,\pmb{x}(t)\pmb{)}$ and it will be useful to consider the matrices $\pmb{A}:=\pmb{w}-\lambda\pmb{I}$ and $\pmb{B}:=\widetilde{\pmb{w}}$, where $\pmb{I}$ is the $N\times N$ identity matrix.
+We use this compact notation $\pmb{F}\pmb{(}\pmb{h}(t),\pmb{x}(t)\pmb{)}{=}-\lambda\,\pmb{h}(t) + \pmb{\sigma}\pmb{(}\pmb{w\,h}(t)+\pmb{b}+\widetilde{\pmb{w}}\,\pmb{x}(t)\pmb{)}$ and it will be useful to consider the matrices $\pmb{A}:=\pmb{w}-\lambda\pmb{I}$ and $\pmb{B}:=\widetilde{\pmb{w}}$, where $\pmb{I}$ is the $N\times N$ identity matrix.

-Although we don't see any "recurrence" relationship in the discrete mathematics sense, we can visualize the seed of such a concept in \eqref{din general}, indicating that changes in $\pmb{h}$ over time depend on its current state.
+Although we don't see any "recurrence" relationship in the discrete mathematics sense, {the germ of this concept is already present in} \eqref{din general}, indicating that changes in $\pmb{h}$ over time depend on its current state.

-As previously mentioned, we considered three main procedures that can be applied to this differential equation: temporal rescaling, temporal discretization, and linearization.
-We categorize the first two as different forms of rescaling, while we will address the discretization process separately.
+As previously mentioned, we considered three main procedures that can be applied to this differential equation: temporal rescaling, temporal discretisation, and linearisation.
+We categorise the first two as different forms of rescaling, while we will address the discretisation process separately.
 We will demonstrate that the outcomes of applying these procedures are independent of the order in which they are applied.
 In other words, we will prove that these procedures are mutually commutative under certain conditions.

-\section{Rescaling}
+\subsection{Rescaling}